 More manga like Dragon Ball: Jojo’s Bizarre Adventure, Fist of the North Star, Bleach

-Looking for what’s popular right now?
+Looking for the popular manga right now?
 Read My Hero Academia

 My Hero Academia represents a new elevation of the shōnen battle manga formula.
 It is intensely smart, beautifully drawn, well-paced, and speaks to a lot of different manga fans with various tastes.